Photos by Chris Green, Stadium Journey

-Put simply, Mid-Ohio during big-time racing feels like an Ohio State football game.
+Put simply, Mid-Ohio Sports Car Course during big-time racing feels like an Ohio State football game.
 Not only are the fans loud, proud of their favorite drivers, knowledgeable, and loyal, but the food is great, the scenery is beautiful, and the facility is top notch.
-Now if only getting to the track and the resulting traffic weren’t as bad as they are, then there would be little keeping this track from being among the best around.
+Now if only the traffic and getting to the track weren’t as bad as they are, then there would be little keeping Mid-Ohio Sports Car Course from being among the best around.

 Ohio sports fans know how to hype up the energy, even at a car race.
 Whether they’re cheering their native son to victory, like Graham Rahal at the Honda 200 in 2015, or rooting for the driver of their favorite Porsche, McLaren, or Audi in a sports car race, they let the world know who they are rooting for.
 And in an act of impressive ability to cheer, you can hear them roaring for their favorite drivers over the sound of the roaring engines.

-In addition, the camping on-site is on the same level of the best sports tailgating in the country.
-Dare I say, the views of the trackside camping are also among the best.
-The view you can get with a camper parked at the track is not like other courses, where you are separated from the actual race course and in your own parking area, but instead is one of the actual track itself, placing your tent right up next to the trackside barrier and fences.
-It's hard to find a place with a better place to stay at the track, while seeing the race as well.
+In addition, the camping on-site is on the same level as the best sports tailgating in the country.
+Dare I say, the views from the trackside camping are also among the best.
+The view you can get with a camper parked at Mid-Ohio Sports Car Course is not like other courses, where you are separated from the actual race course and in your own parking area.
+Instead, here you can see the actual track itself from your campsite, with your tent right up next to the trackside barrier and fences – it’s hard to find a place with a better place to stay at the track, where you can camp while seeing the race as well.
 In addition, for those who enjoy the group aspect, camping is also available in the forest.

-See Atmosphere!
-The fans at Mid-Ohio are pure awesome.
-Even if they don’t know the drivers on the track, they’ll pick their own favorite car and cheer for them, whether they’re first or last on the track.
-In addition, if you get lost, most are more than willing to help you find your way.
-It is midwestern hospitality in its best form.
+See the Atmosphere section!
+The fans at Mid-Ohio Sports Car Course are pure awesome.
+Even if they don’t know the drivers on the track, they’ll pick their own favorite car and cheer for that team, whether they’re first or last on the track.
+In addition, if you get lost, most are more than willing to help you find your way – this is midwestern hospitality in its best form.